erikalopresti/virginia-voting-precincts/README.md

 * locality - Name of the locality (county or independent city)
 * congDist - Congressional district current for the map year.
 * senateDist - Senate of Virginia district current for the map year.
-* hodDist - (For maps older than 2019) House of Delegates district current for the map year.
+* hodDist - House of Delegates district current for the map year.
-* hodDist17 - (2019-2020 map only) House of Delegates district prior to the new district maps adopted on 29 Jan 2019.
-* hodDist19 - (2019-2020 map only) House of Delegates district according to the Final Remedial plan adopted on 29 Jan 2019.
 * actVoters - Number of active registered voters in the precinct (or split precinct portion) at the time of the election.
 * preUid - PrecinctUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
-These will not be completely updated for the 2019-2020 maps until 2019 November General Election results are released.
 * locUid - LocalityUid given in the .csv files of Individual Election Results from the Virginia Department of Elections.
 * changeDate - Date of last known change to the precinct boundaries, name or number.
 * lastChange - Last known change to the precinct boundaries, name or number.